 My core research is on political risk and foreign investment in emerging markets, focusing particularly on the role of diaspora investors and on the ongoing evolution of international property rights.
 I also conduct research on federalism, powersharing, and unrecognized states.
+A recent publication regarding my work with Chris Farris and Erik Gartzke on regime type, coalition size, and military victory can be found here.

 I teach courses on international political economy, research design, and quantitative and survey research methods.
 Feel free to use any of the teaching materials posted on this site.
 However, please send me an e-mail to let me know what you’re using.
 I am always working to improve my materials and would like to know what others find useful.